 With over 1,900 avian species—more than any other country in the world—Colombia is a birder’s paradise waiting to be discovered.
 Explore high elevation mountains, dry forest, páramo, and coastal habitats in search of an array of tropical avifauna, including flycatchers, hummingbirds, tanagers, toucans, and more.
 Throughout your journey, meet members of the local community and learn about their conservation efforts.

 Together, a group of conservation partners—Audubon, Patrimonio Natural, and the Asociación Calidris, with support from USAID—developed “The Northern Colombia Birding Trail."
 The trail is a network of trained professional birding guides and operators, key birding sites such as national parks and private reserves, as well as small businesses and support services.
-To date, the project has trained over 30 locals to be bird guides, including a group of Wayuus, a native ethnic group that reside in the Guajira Peninsula in northern Colombia.
+The project trained more than 30 locals to be bird guides, including a group of Wayuus, a native ethnic group that reside in the Guajira Peninsula in northern Colombia.

 Serranía del Perijá